 It is never a good idea to place files that have personal information such as tax documents, financial documents, legal records, or scans of legal documents such as birth certificates, social security cards, or driver's license on a district computing device.
 All files on district computers are part of the District's Public Record and could be subject to release as part of a Public Records Request.
 They could also be seen by other district staff as part of troubleshooting issues with the computing device or permanently erased during support activities.

-You may want to ask parents to send pictures for an end-of-year slideshow, a yearbook, or just want them to be able to send pictures of class fieldtrips and interesting things your students are doing through the year.
-The best solution for this is to have them use your MailFile filedrop page, since it is already set up and works even on small screens.
+You may want to ask parents to send pictures for an end-of-year slideshow, a yearbook, or just want them to be able to send pictures of class fieldtrips and interesting things your students are doing through the year, or office staff may be asking them to send scans of documents for registration or forms for participation.
+The best solution for receiving files from parents is to have them use your MailFile filedrop page, since it is already set up for all staff and works even on mobile devices.

-Every District employee has a MailFile filedrop web page that is based on their email address like:
+Every District employee has a MailFile filedrop web page that is based on their email address.
+The link looks like:

 https://email@example.com (replace the email address with your own)

-Tell parents to open that URL in a web browser and it will give them an email-like form that allows them to send you any size and number of pictures.
-It will also send them an email receipt when you download the pictures to they know they have been received.
+Tell parents to open that URL in a web browser and it will give them an email-like form that allows them to send you any size and number of pictures or other files.
+It will also send them an email receipt when you download the files so they know they have been received.
 More details on how to use MailFile are available in the Tech KnowledgeBase at https://kb.nsd.org/article-110.html .

 NOTE: Some parents have made a mistake and tried to use the MailFile URL as an email address (probably because it has an "@" in it).
 That won't work and the mail server will reject the message.